 The ‘4-2-1’ make up of four grand-parents and two parents doting on one child means that family resources are pooled and leads to increased purchasing powers.

 Logico markets it’s range of coconut waters under the brand name Cocolex.
 Manufactured in Vietnam in a state-of-the-art facility, its distinctive products offer health refreshment and natural hydration combined with ‘superfood’ flavours and carbonation.

 Go to www.cocolex.com

-Globally the coconut water market is predicted to grow at 26% p.a. until 2020*.
-US sales were estimated to be $986million in 2016, growing to $1,978 million by 2019**.
-Factors driving this are consumers' increasing health and wellness focus combined with aggressive marketing.
+Globally the coconut water is predicted to grow at 26% p.a. until 2020*.
+Global sales were estimated to be US$2.73 billion in 2018, growing to US$4.25billion in 2020 and US$8.3 billion by 2023**.
+Factors driving this are consumers’ increasing health and wellness focus combined with aggressive marketing.

 In China, imported, packaged coconut water is a fresh concept.
 It represents a small share of the juice market in China (less than 1%).
-It is attractive because it is the fastest growing sector of the vast juice market which was valued at US$12 billion* in 2016.
-The health and wellness trend has caught on in China, not only in 1st Tier cities but also in the more affluent 2nd and 3rd Tier cities driving interest and adoption of the category.
+It is attractive because it is the fastest growing sector of the vast juice market which was valued at CNY 77,531 million in 2017* (US$11.5 billion).
+The health and wellness trend has caught on in China, not only in 1st Tier cities but also in the more affluent 2nd an 3rd Tier cities, driving interest and adoption of the category.

 * Source: Euromonitor ** Source: Statista